Fiserv/tenants-doc/getting-started-template.md

 # Getting Started with Product Name

-Brif description of your Prodcut, what do you do.
+Brief description of your Product, what do you do, service provided.

 ---